-The Group is exposed to price risk arising from its listed debt securities, listed equity securities and unlisted investments of money market funds which are classified as financial assets at FVPL.
+The Group is exposed to price risk arising from its listed debt securities and listed equity securities which are classified as financial assets at FVPL.

-At the end of the reporting period, if the fair value of the listed debt securities, listed equity securities and unlisted investments of money market funds has been 5% higher/lower with all other variables held constant, the Group's pre-tax results would increase/decrease by approximately RM137,000 (2020: RM237,000) in aggregate, for the year ended 31 December 2021.
+At the end of the reporting period, if the fair value of the listed debt securities and listed equity securities has been 5% higher/lower with all other variables held constant, the Group's pre-tax results would increase/ decrease by approximately RM68,000 (2021: RM137,000) in aggregate, for the year ended 31 December 2022.

-The sensitivity analysis has been determined assuming that the reasonably changes in the fair value of the listed debt securities, listed equity securities and unlisted investments of money market funds had occurred at the end of the reporting period and had been applied to the exposure to price risk in existence at that date.
-The stated changes represent the management's assessment of reasonably possible changes in the fair value of the listed debt securities, listed equity securities and unlisted investments of money market funds over the next 12 months after the end of reporting period.
+The sensitivity analysis has been determined assuming that the reasonably changes in the fair value of the listed debt securities and listed equity securities had occurred at the end of the reporting period and had been applied to the exposure to price risk in existence at that date.
+The stated changes represent the management's assessment of reasonably possible changes in the fair value of the listed debt securities and listed equity securities over the next 12 months after the end of reporting period.

-In the opinion of the management of the Group, the sensitivity analysis is unrepresentative of the inherent price risk because the exposure at the end of each reporting period does not reflect the exposure during the years ended 31 December 2021 and 2020.
+In the opinion of the management of the Group, the sensitivity analysis in unrepresentative of the inherent price risk because the exposure at the end of each reporting period does not reflect the exposure during the years ended 31 December 2022 and 2021.